FrankBevr/recto/README.md

 - All of the content is in body
 - To display stuff nicely we use h1, p, h2, strong, em, ...

+### CSS

+- There are selectors
+- A selector graps a a tag like body tag, to get rid of the default marign
+- A selector graps a a tag like h1 tag, to center it in the middle
+- A selector graps a a tag like p tag, to give it some shadow
+- We have differnt options to include it
+- There are mainly 3 options
+- 1. as `<style>` tag in the body
+- 2. as `<style>` tag in the head
+- 3. as seperated file via `<link rel="stylesheet"/>`
+- Css allows us to style our webpage
+- Its super tidious but has a huuuge influence about our product

 ### Deployment

 - There is a tool that calls surge